wolcn/flux-demo/README.md

 Scenario one uses the `dev` namespace, while scenario two uses the `stage` and `prod` namespaces.
 These names are purely arbitrary and reused in different places in the code; mostly there is no significance.

-The manifest files were generated using the Flux cli tool; it is not a requirement for using Flux, but it is very useful.
+The manifest files were generated using the Flux cli tool; it is not a requirement for using Flux as the operator, but it is very useful.

 ## Repositories
 This demo includes three public GitHub repos; this one with simple documentation and manifest files for setting up the GitOps sync plus repos with the two scenarios described above: